 It’s that time again—time to recycle for the

-fourth fifth year in a row (but for only the second time on this site!) the truth behind the “Earthquake Game”, time again to try to justify that all-nighter at the library five six years ago and to make excuses for the writing that came from it.
+fourth fifth seventh year in a row (but for only the second third fifth time on this site!) the truth behind the “Earthquake Game”, time again to try to justify that all-nighter at the library in 2007 and to make excuses for the writing that came from it.
 Time again to beat LSU.
+Time again.

-But beyond my first true taste of mortality, the ’88 game—the so-called “Earthquake Game”— is most notable for the retroactive apotheosis of the not-so-peculiar incident to which it owes its nickname.
+But beyond it being my first true taste of mortality, the ’88 game — the “Earthquake Game” they like to call it — is most notable for the retroactive apotheosis of the not-so-peculiar incident to which it owes its nickname.

-But was there a freaking earthquake inside Tiger Stadium?
+But was there actually, like, a freaking earthquake inside Tiger Stadium the night of Oct.
+8, 1988?

 “We’re not looking for any excuses,” Dye said.
 “We’re not going to let the fact we’re playing in Baton Rouge affect us.
 Noise is always a factor.
 I’ve been in that stadium where it was as loud as it could be.
 I’ve also been in that stadium where you could hear a whisper across the field.
 That stadium won’t make one tackle or complete one pass.”

-As for that last bit, on that night, LSU fans, to this day, beg to differ.
+As for that last bit, on that night, LSU fans to this day beg, beg, beg to differ.

-Down by six with no timeouts and 1:47 left to go in the game, LSU quarterback Tommy Hodson, who was described in one recap as “looking like a high-schooler for 3 1/2 quarters,” zipped a do-or-die 4th down bullet to tailback Eddie Fuller over the zone-playing heads and fingers of one of the most ferocious Auburn defenses ever.
+Down by six with no timeouts and 1:47 left in the game, LSU quarterback Tommy Hodson, described in one recap as “looking like a high-schooler for 3 1/2 quarters,” zipped a do-or-die fourth down bullet to tailback Eddie Fuller over the zone-playing heads and fingers of one of the most ferocious Auburn defenses ever.
 Fuller was waiting in the back of the end zone for his third chance to catch the game winner.
-He caught the ball.
+He finally did.

 The extra point, David Browndyke’s 69th in a row, was good.
 It capped a 74-yard game-winning drive.
 Until then, LSU had failed to cross the 50 yard line.